-A: Expectations for data sharing are included in the request for application (RFA-NS-25-024) and the "Notice of Award" of all funded EA studies.
-This includes: 1) Submission of a complete de-identified dataset containing all variables collected in the intermediate EA protocol for ALS, as well as a data dictionary, to NINDS for data sharing within an agreed upon timeframe; 2) registration of the intermediate EA protocol for ALS with Clinicaltrials.gov, a database of federally and privately supported research trials to test the effect of treatments and procedures for a wide range of diseases and conditions (also see: https://grants.nih.gov/policy/clinical-trials/reporting/index.htm); 3) publication of study results in compliance with the NIH Public Access Policy (see NOT-OD-08-033 and the Public Access website: http://publicaccess.nih.gov/); specifically, the primary study results should be submitted for publication in a peer-reviewed journal within one year of completion of the follow-up of subjects in the clinical trial.
+A: All NIH-funded awards are subject to a Data Management and Sharing (DMS) policy that promotes the sharing of scientific data generated from research funded or conducted by NIH.
+In addition, detailed expectations for data sharing are included in the request for application (RFA-NS-24-029: Amyotrophic Lateral Sclerosis (ALS) Intermediate Patient Population Expanded Access (U01 Clinical Trial Required) (nih.gov)) and the "Notice of Award" of all NIH-funded EA studies in ALS.
+This includes: 1) Submission of a complete de-identified dataset containing all variables collected in the intermediate EA protocol for ALS to NINDS for data sharing within an agreed upon timeframe; 2) registration of the intermediate EA protocol for ALS with Clinicaltrials.gov, a publicly accessible database of federally and privately supported research trials to test the effect of treatments and procedures for a wide range of diseases and conditions; and 3) publication of study results in compliance with the NIH Public Access Policy (see NOT-OD-08-033 and the Public Access website) and in a timely manner (for example, the primary study results are expected to be submitted for publication in a peer-reviewed journal within one year of completion of the follow-up of study participants).